ZORIUS-D-O-O/Ompiere/README.md

 - **Frameworks**: OSGi for modularity and scalability.

 ### Community Support
-iDempiere is supported by an active global community that contributes to its continuous improvement, including plugins, documentation, and translations.
+Ompiere is supported by an active global community that contributes to its continuous improvement, including plugins, documentation, and translations.

 ## Applications and Use Cases
-iDempiere is suitable for various industries, including manufacturing, retail, distribution, and services.
+Ompiere is suitable for various industries, including manufacturing, retail, distribution, and services.
 Common use cases include:
 - Automating inventory and supply chain management.
 - Tracking financial performance and generating reports.
 - Managing customer relationships and sales pipelines.